Fruit tree nursery

 2. Varieties of sweet acorn oak from Mallorca.

-The preservation of the varieties of sweet acorn oaks is another milestone in the recovery of Mallorca's cultivated biodiversity and the cultural and gastronomic heritage of our island.
-For this reason, in 2022 we launched a project to propagate local varieties of sweet oaks using the micrografting technique.
+The preservation of the sweet garlic oak varieties is another milestone in the recovery of Mallorca's cultivated biodiversity and the cultural and gastronomic heritage of our island.

 In November we started the campaign of grafting bitter oak roots with sweet oak seedlings, thanks to volunteer grafters and those attending the training courses.
 The seedlings remain for 3 weeks in a hot tube shelf and if they have started favorably, they are transplanted first into trays and then into individual forest pots.
-Before the summer the saplings are brought to grow and acclimatize in the CEFOR-Menut facilities and at the end of the year they can be planted in the field.
+Before the summer the saplings are taken to grow and acclimatize in the facilities of sa Vall, d'Estel de Llevant and at the end of the year they can be planted in the field.

-Popular name of the variety: From Son Horrach Untitled design 1 3
+Popular name of the variety: De Son Horrach Untitled design 1 3

 Source: Association of Local Varieties of Mallorca.